VAT

 • The company’s name and address correspond to the ones on the invoice.

-• The invoice contains a valid VAT ID in particular for sales that are not within the EU.
+• The invoice contains a valid ID in particular for sales that are not within the EU.

 For transactions that cross borders This isn’t simply a formality; it’s legally required.